sap-linuxlab/community.sap_install/playbooks/README.md

 ```

 Prepare a variable config file with the following parameters (adapt to your needs):
-Create a parameter file `my_vars` with similar content:
+Create a parameter file `my_vars.yml` with similar content:

 ```[yaml]
     # sap_playbook_parameter_confirm: false